bjRichardLiu/BU_CS480_Study_Guide/README.md

 ## Table of Contents
 - Linear Algebra (TODO)
-- Rasterization (TODO: Texture Mapping)
+- Rasterization
 - Polygons
-- Transformations (TODO: Quaternions)
+- Transformations
 - Viewing Pipelines (TODO: Perspective Projection)
-- Clipping (In progress)
+- Clipping

 ## How to Contribute
 Feel free to contribute on anything!<br>